 - They protect defendants from having to worry about whether they will be sued or arrested after a great deal of time has passed.
 This is a matter of fairness.

 - They reduce the risk that potentially crucial evidence in a case will be lost or destroyed, which is more likely to happen when too much time has passed.
 Additionally, over time, the memories of parties and potential witnesses will fade.

 - They force plaintiffs in civil cases and prosecutors in criminal cases to act with due diligence.

 After years and years have passed, the facts of a case can simply become murky and challenging to determine.
 So, in this sense, statutes of limitation help to protect everyone in civil and criminal cases.
 They ultimately serve to promote the interests of justice.

-Exceptions to the Indiana Statute of Limitations
+What Are Some Exceptions to the Indiana Statute of Limitations?

 In some situations, the statute of limitations won’t start to tick from the date that an accident or injury occurred, or from the date of the negligent act.
 Instead, the statute of limitations may run from the date that a person knew or reasonably should have discovered that he or she suffered an injury.
 This is called the discovery rule.

 For example, if a surgeon left a piece of medical equipment inside of a patient, and the patient did not discover that this negligence occurred until three years after he or she developed serious complications, the patient would not be held to the two-year time limit.
-Instead, that patient would have two years from the date of discovery in which to file a medical malpractice claim against the at-fault doctor or other medical professional.
+Instead, that patient would have two years from the date of discovery in which to file a medical malpractice claim against the at-fault doctor or another medical professional.